Content 1100 styling change to allow custom header

 We evaluate all prospective audited entities at a number of points in the onboarding process, starting with the decision to participate in a tender.
 Checks cover areas including conflicts of interest, independence and the identity and integrity of management and owners.

 We reconsider whether to continue as auditor on each audit annually.
-We take into consideration weaknesses within the audited entity’s governance structure, control environment, finance function, culture and behaviours, and where applicable any known or suspected non-compliance with laws and regulations.
+We take into consideration any perceived weaknesses within the audited entity’s governance structure, control environment, finance function, culture and behaviours, and where applicable any known or suspected non-compliance with laws and regulations.
 Where there are issues that pose a significant risk to audit quality, we may impose conditions on our continuance as auditor.

 The issuing of conditions on continuance, in writing, to those charged with governance allows the engagement leader to document the issues experienced during the course of the audit and to outline the necessary steps and/or actions that need to be taken by those charged with governance.